Kids Yoga Breathing - Calm, collected, organized moments with the kids you love!

 An all-time favorite yoga breathing activity for kids 2023 edition

-Follow the steps of the poster and video to get the benefits of yoga breathing and mindfulness with the kids you love.
+Follow the steps of the poster and video to get the benefits of yoga breathing and mindfulness for educators with the kids you love.

 The 5-Breath Space Maker was named as such because I used to feel that a little bit of space between activities to clear the physical and mental spaces would reduce anxiety for children.